-Every week, we ask our panel of PC Gamer writers a question about PC gaming.
-This week: what was your worst rage quit moment?
+Every week, we ask our panel of PC Gamer writers a question about PC gaming in the PCG Q&A. This week: what was your worst rage quit moment?
 We also welcome your answers in the comments.

 Andy Kelly: Dark Souls